463548483/ALU/processor/README.md

 # Memory
 Design imem as a 1-port ROM.
 And design dmem as a 1-port RAM.
 Both come with the corresponding memorization initialization files imem.mif and dmem.mif to test for the working.

+# testing
+We run both functionional simulation and runtime simulation.
+The resulta are same as expected.